 Why this CV works

-• For a university admission CV tailored for an engineering programme, let the admissions committee envision you mastering valuable skills in the real world.
+- For a university admission CV tailored for an engineering programme, let the admissions committee envisage you mastering valuable skills in the real world.
+Your experiences as a restaurant server, project presenter, and volunteer portray a well-rounded character who can tackle the varied challenges of an engineering programme.

 Why this CV works